dilumdesilva/widgets_to_catalogs/README.md

 ## Contributing

-When contributing new widgets:
+When contributing new widgets to MyFridge:

 1. Follow the existing code style and patterns
-2. Add comprehensive UseCase examples
+2. Add comprehensive UseCase examples with interactive knobs
-3. Ensure widgets work across all supported platforms
+3. Ensure widgets work with the fridge/shopping list data models
+4. Test widgets across all supported platforms (iOS, Android, Web)
-4. Update this README if adding significant features
+5. Update this README if adding significant features
-5. Test thoroughly in both the demo app and Widgetbook
+6. Test thoroughly in both the MyFridge app and Widgetbook catalog

 ## Resources